 About Geography at USC

 The Department of Geography at the University of South Carolina was established in 1963 and is the only program in the state to offer undergraduate (B.A. and B.S.) and graduate (M.A., M.S. and Ph.D.) degrees in geography.
-We thus seek to maintain a balanced program of research, undergraduate and graduate teaching, and outreach and service that covers the breadth of geography, including:
+We endeavor to maintain a balanced program of research, undergraduate and graduate teaching, and outreach and service that covers the breadth of geography.

-Physical Geography.
-Physical geographers in our department investigate patterns and processes associated with the atmosphere, biosphere, hydrosphere, and lithosphere and explore the nature and causes of their natural variability and change.
-Specialized expertise includes climatology and meteorology, fluvial and aeolian geomorphology, hydrology, biogeography and landscape ecology.
+Physical/Environmental Geography.
+Physical geographers in our department investigate patterns and processes associated with the atmosphere, biosphere, hydrosphere and lithosphere, and explore the causes and consequences of their environmental variability over time and space.
+Specialized expertise includes climatology and meteorology, fluvial and aeolian geomorphology, hydrology, and biogeography and landscape ecology.
 Many of our physical geographers utilize geospatial technologies in their work.